touchHLE/touchHLE/BUILDING.md

 ### Ubuntu 22.04

-On ubuntu 22.04 you can get error about -lsndio
+On Ubuntu 22.04 you can get error about -lsndio

 Fix: